aeharding/voyager/flatpak/README.md

 Flathub builds are fully offline: `cargo-sources.json` and `node-sources.json` pin every dependency from the lockfiles.

-They are NOT committed here — CI regenerates them from the lockfiles on every build, so they can't drift.
-Committed copies are only needed in the flathub repo, generated at release time:
+They are not committed on main.
+Release CI generates and commits them into each release tag (alongside `.env`), so the flathub repo copies exact per-release sources from the tag.
+PR CI regenerates them on the fly to validate dependency changes.
+For a manual/local run:

 ```sh
 docker run --rm -v "$PWD":/w python:3.12-slim sh -c '